Digitex Futures (DGTX) Price Tops $0.0295

-Digitex Futures (DGTX) traded flat against the dollar during the one day period ending at 20:00 PM E.T. on June 10th.
-During the last seven days, Digitex Futures has traded flat against the dollar.
-Digitex Futures has a total market cap of $27.46 million and $2.53 million worth of Digitex Futures was traded on exchanges in the last 24 hours.
-One Digitex Futures coin can now be bought for about $0.0295 or 0.00000156 BTC on major exchanges including Mercatox, OOOBTC and Exrates.
+Digitex Futures (DGTX) traded flat against the US dollar during the one day period ending at 19:00 PM Eastern on June 14th.
+Over the last seven days, Digitex Futures has traded flat against the US dollar.
+Digitex Futures has a total market cap of $27.46 million and approximately $2.53 million worth of Digitex Futures was traded on exchanges in the last day.
+One Digitex Futures coin can currently be bought for $0.0295 or 0.00000156 BTC on popular exchanges including Exrates, OOOBTC and Mercatox.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.